MATCH RULES @ Coleman's Creek Training Center

 7.1.2 TROOPER DIVISION and MECHANIZED DIVISION: All equipment that a team begins the DAY with, must be carried throughout the entire DAY.

 7.1.3 For all divisions, all gear must be carried throughout every stage.
-Teams will not be able to retrieve lost or abandoned gear.
+Teams will NOT be able to retrieve lost or abandoned gear.
+Lost or abandoned gear will be secured by the Match Director and returned to the campetitor when the match has concluded.

 7.2 Hiding, staging, or discarding any equipment, food, ammunition, or any other items to avoid carrying them or with the intent of returning for them will be considered cheating and will be dealt with appropriately.